Which Degree is Right for Me – Engineering or Engineering Technology?

 Engineering

-A bachelor’s degree in engineering is based on advanced mathematics.
-As an engineering student, you will use calculus, theoretical concepts, science and complex problem solving to design and invent new solutions or structures.
+A bachelor’s degree in engineering combines advanced mathematics, science and design.
+As an engineering student, you will use calculus, physics and problem-solving skills to design, develop, analyze and improve systems and structures.

 Engineering Degree Specializations